GeminiClaw: Local-First Multi-Agent Orchestrator

 optimize_campaign_batch) - Dayparting, budgets, RSA optimization, negatives, geo targeting

-- Offline conversion management + lead quality feedback loop
+apply_demographic_guard) - Offline conversions + lead quality pipeline

 4. GeminiClaw Studio — the dashboard that was missing

-- Unified Timeline: task-level audit, tool call history, and message traces.
+- Unified Timeline — task audit, tool call history, message traces.

-- Memory Governance: inspection, expiration, redaction, and purge of structured and semantic memories — with explicit audit trail.
+- Memory Governance — inspection, expiration, redaction and purge of memories, with audit trail.

-- Governance Inbox: memory governance recommendations grouped by urgency, with direct actions.
+- Governance Inbox — recommendations grouped by urgency, with direct actions.

 Real risks and where GeminiClaw still has friction